huizhanglab-jhu/ms-pycloud/README.md

 A pre-release version of **MS-PyCloud** with electron UI is ready in the releases section.
 04/24/2024

 Historical release:
-The version of **ms-pycloud** available on Bitbucket represents a historical version of our software.
+The version of **MS-PyCloud** available on Bitbucket represents a historical version (v2101) of our software.
    - [ms-pycloud Historical Version on Bitbucket](https://bitbucket.org/mschnau1/ms-pycloud/src/main/)